Valor Kand: Christian Death

-Valor continued performing and recording with Christian Death, issuing the two-part concept work All the Love, All the Hate in 1989 and the 1990 album Insanus, Ultio, Proditio, Misercordiaque, on which Kand conducted the English Abbey Choir and the Commonwealth Chamber Orchestra.
+Valor continued performing and recording with Christian Death, issuing the two-part concept work All the Love, All the Hate in 1989 and the 1990 studio album Insanus, Ultio, Proditio, Misercordiaque, on which Kand conducted the English Abbey Choir and the Commonwealth Chamber Orchestra.
 The band added bassist Maitri in 1991.
 Her first concert with Christian Death took place at the Contemporary Festival, held at the Anfitheatro delle Cascine in Florence, Italy on 12 July 1991.
-The band released the Sexy Death God album in 1994, the double-live set Amen in 1995, the Nostradamus-themed Prophecies in 1996, and Pornographic Messiah in 1998.
-In 2000, the band added drummer Will Sarginson and toured Europe with Britain's Cradle of Filth in support of their Born Again Anti Christian album.
+The band released the Sexy Death God studio album in 1994, the double-live set Amen in 1995, the Nostradamus-themed Prophecies in 1996, and Pornographic Messiah in 1998.
+In 2000, the band added drummer Will Sarginson and toured Europe with Britain's Cradle of Filth in support of their Born Again Anti Christian studio album.

-In 2002 Valor Produced an album by Maitri, black metal/deathrock act Lover of Sin, releasing the album Lover of Sin.
+In 2002, Valor produced an album by Maitri, black metal and death rock band Lover of Sin, releasing the studio album Lover of Sin.

-For Christian Death's 2003 tour, they added Cradle of Filth guitarist Gian Peres to the lineup.
-In 2007, the band released the American Inquisition album, featuring new drummer Nate Hassan.
+For Christian Death's 2003 tour, they added Cradle of Filth guitarist Gian Peres to the line-up.
+In 2007, the band released the American Inquisition studio album, featuring new drummer Nate Hassan.
 In 2014, Christian Death embarked on the 30th Anniversary Catastrophe Ballet tour, beginning in Europe and continuing through to the year's end in North, South and Central America.
 In August 2015, the band released the PledgeMusic album The Root of All Evilution.

 Personal life

-Kand is an ex-lover of Gitane Demone, with whom he had two children, Sevan Kand and Zara Kand.
+Kand is an ex-lover of Gitane DeMone, with whom he had two children.
 Williams was their godfather.